rotorflight/rotorflight-docs/docs/configurator/tabs/motors.md

 **Current Correction:** Use this to scale the ESC Current telemetry value.

-**Voltage Consumption:** Use this to scale the ESC Consumption telemetry value.
+**Consumption Correction:** Use this to scale the ESC Consumption telemetry value.

 ### DSHOT Protocol